Snivilization/nodejs-esm-starter/README.md

 [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg?style=flat-square)](https://github.com/standard/semistandard)
 [![typescript](https://img.shields.io/badge/TypeScript-007ACC?flat&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)

 :crown: This starter was created from the information gleaned from the excellent suite of articles written by 'Gil Tayar': [Using ES Modules (ESM) in Node.js: A Practical Guide (Part 1)](https://gils-blog.tayar.org/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-1/), which I would highly recommend to anyone wishing to get a full understanding of ESM modules with NodeJS and provides the full picture lacking in other offical documentation sources/blogs.
+The following description contains links into the relevant parts of Gil Tayar's blog series.

 ## :gift: package.json features